TheThingsNetwork/lorawan-stack/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Scope: The referenced issue is addressed, there are no unrelated changes.
 - [ ] Compatibility: The changes are backwards compatible with existing API, storage, configuration and CLI, according to the compatibility commitments in `README.md` for the chosen target branch.
 - [ ] Documentation: Relevant documentation is added or updated.
-- [ ] The steps/process to test this feature are clearly explained including testing for regressions.
+- [ ] Testing: The steps/process to test this feature are clearly explained including testing for regressions.
+- [ ] Infrastructure: If infrastructural changes (e.g., new RPC, configuration) are needed, a separate issue is created in the infrastructural repositories.
 - [ ] Changelog: Significant features, behavior changes, deprecations and fixes are added to `CHANGELOG.md`.
 - [ ] Commits: Commit messages follow guidelines in `CONTRIBUTING.md`, there are no fixup commits left.